SherG/cool-iron/blog/jamstack.md

 tags: ['jamstack','websites']
 ---

 Over a decade ago I managed a website project that transitioned an old legacy ASP.NET site to Drupal.
 With Drupal, good architecture, and ongoing attention to SEO we achieved a 10,000% traffic boost (one million visitors).
-More importantly, our key segments were doubling and even tripling their time spent online and viewing more pages.
+More importantly, month-over-month our key segment metrics were increasing by double-digit precentages.
+We also saw, over quarters, a doubling or even tripling of key segment time spent online and and in page depth.

 I became a Drupal loyalist.
 After this project I would sometimes be asked in passing, "Which is better: Drupal, WordPress, or Joomla?"
 While I enjoyed these discussions, I learned to avoid entertaining the question.
 It's overly simplified.